edoardo849/mercato/README.md

 Description: "Avocados" (aka: first instance of `".productText"`)

 I have chosen to grab only that description: if it's required to grab the whole "Info" page I can quickly modify the code.

+#### GoRoutines order
+When we are scraping the store's page, the order of each product in the final JSON object *will not* be the same as the order of appearance on the page.
+This is because of the GoRoutine's concurrency: the actual order will probably be determined by the responsiveness of the queried page.

+If the order of the products in the final JSON object should be the same as the one of the grocery store page, it will be necessary to add an `order` param on the struct `sainsburys.Product` and then implement an order `func` afterwards.

+Because of time restraints, this has been left out.

 ## Dependencies
 - `go` installed and `GOPATH` variable well set up.
 For more info visit  [Go's documentation](https://golang.org/doc/code.html#GOPATH)